Skip to main content

 What should I do immediately after a car accident in Ventura?

-After a car accident in Ventura: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Ventura car accident lawyer before giving recorded statements.
+After a car accident in Ventura: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+A Ventura reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+The next record to protect may be the camera-retention request; match it with the venue-control check before the claim story hardens.

 How do I file a police report for a car accident in Ventura?